-The manuscripts provide a critical review and summary of current knowledge from a published literatures or textbooks and highlight recent developments on the topics.
+The manuscripts provide a critical review and summary of current knowledge from published literature or textbooks and highlight recent developments on the topics.

 Article processing charge:

 Original Article, Case Report, Letter To Editor, Review Article: US $ 100 (for overseas authors), INR 3000 (for authors from India).
-But the APC will not be charged for the manuscripts submitted in 2020.
+IJDM doesn't charge APC on the manuscripts submitted before 1st August 2021.